Edward Said National Conservatory of Music

-Orchestras and Ensembles
+Orchestras and ensembles

 The ESNCM administrates the Palestine Youth Orchestra and the Palestine National Orchestra, in addition to a number smaller projects.
 The recently formed Palestine Strings ensemble performed with Nigel Kennedy in 2012, and toured the US in 2011.
 Its youth orchestra - the PYO - has performed in Palestine, Italy, Jordan, Greece, Bahrain, Germany, Syria and Lebanon.
 It enjoys the support of international partner institutions including the Oslo Philharmonic Orchestra.
 The ESNCM's professional orchestra - the PNO - formed in December 2010, has performed in Palestine, Jordan and Indonesia.
 Both orchestras have an agenda of promoting music by living Arab composers.
 The ESNCM Orchestra, the only Palestinian symphony orchestra performing in Palestine today where all the musicians are drawn from the local communities, promotes concerts throughout the year in the main Palestinian towns and cities.
-It performs an eclectic mix of film western classical music, opera, arrangements of Arabic music and film music.
+It performs an eclectic mix of film western classical music, opera, arrangements of Arabic music, and film music.
 The ESNCM has several resident Arabic music ensembles, student and professional, which have toured throughout the world, and its students have taken part in collaborative projects with well-known international musicians.

-Festivals and Concerts
+Festivals and concerts

-In addition to administrating two major festivals, the ESNCM promotes concerts of Arabic, western classical and jazz music throughout Palestine at all times of year.
+In addition to administrating two major festivals, the ESNCM promotes concerts of Arabic, western classical, and jazz music throughout Palestine at all times of year.
 It is responsible for the annual Arabic music Layali Tarab fi Quds al Arab festival, and the mainly classical Jasmine Festival.

 Background

 In 1990, five Palestinian musicians and music teachers conducted a study on the status of music in Palestine upon a request by the Welfare Association.
 The preliminary findings of the study convinced the team that there was an urgent need to establish a music school to fill the huge gap in music education within the Palestinian society.
 In 1993, after three years of concerted efforts by these musicians, and with the support and encouragement of friends, foremost amongst whom were Edward Karkar, Munther Nabulsi, Huda Khoury and Linda Khalil Khoury, the conservatory was launched as the National Conservatory of Music, falling under the umbrella of the Board of Trustees of Birzeit University, who offered the Conservatory premises in the University Board building in Ramallah and appointed the following founders to the Supervisory Board at the Conservatory: Salwa Tabri, Rima Tarazi, Amin Nasser, Nadia Abboushi and Suhail Khoury.

 In October of that year, the first branch of the Conservatory opened in Ramallah.
 There were 40 students, three part-time teachers, a secretary, and a volunteer director – one of the co-founders, Amin Nasser.
 A few years later, the Conservatory opened two other branches in Jerusalem and Bethlehem.
 And in summer of 2010 the launch of Nablus branch.

-In September 2004, as a tribute to the late Dr. Edward Said, an honorary member of the Board, the name of the Conservatory was officially changed to The Edward Said National Conservatory of Music.
+In September 2004, as a tribute to the late Edward Said, an honorary member of the Board, the name of the Conservatory was changed to The Edward Said National Conservatory of Music.